 From recognized brands we've been longtime fans of in the U.S. like Amore Pacific to smaller indie companies, we've rounded up some of the best Korean makeup brands to get on your radar.

 AmorePacific is a luxe skincare brand that utilizes Korean botanicals to soothe the skin while providing the luminescence and enhancement of makeup.
-It's best known for its color-control cushion compact, a buildable lightweight foundation that also hydrates, brightens, and protects the skin.
+It's best known for its color-control cushion compact and a buildable, lightweight foundation that also hydrates, brightens, and protects the skin.

 Yet another brand that utilizes skincare in its makeup (are you noticing a trend here?), Cle Cosmetics is best at highlighting natural beauty without compromising your skin's integrity.
 It's a small line, but it's beloved especially for its cushion compact and powder-to-cream matte lip tint.